trapexit/mergerfs/mkdocs/docs/tooling.md

 them.

-**NOTE:** Since a container can have its own OS setup there is no guarentee that `preload.so` from the host install will be compatible with the loader found in the container.
+**NOTE:** Since a container can have its own OS setup there is no guarantee that `preload.so` from the host install will be compatible with the loader found in the container.
 If that is true it simply won't work and shouldn't cause any issues.